cs480x-21c/final/README.md

 ### Technical
 - Implemented a light / dark theme option using CSS and a stylized input checkbox located in the top right corner of the page (further detail and images are included in the features section)
 - Created interactive bar charts, changing colors of bars and including the amounts on each hover
-- Made a zoomable treemap to display multiple "nested" treemaps
+- Made a  treemap to display the scale of how much more the U.S. spends
+- Made a Treemap and Pie chart that is updated from a selection dropdown
+- Created an animated line graph that resets when "Reset" button is clicked

 Resources
 ---